merenlab/merenlab.org/data/micr-obs-future/index.md

    --contigs-mode
 ```

-### Creating individual, self-contained anvi'o projects for each reference genome and its recruited reads, post-filtering
+Then the actual creation of the individual, self-contained anvi'o projects for each reference genome and its recruited reads can start.

 The output went into a directory called `SAR11_postFilter`.